 We took a taxi to see the riverfront and walked around to check out the area and see the Big Fish and Albert Memorial Clock.
 In this area you can also go to McHugh’s Bar, est. 1711, where they serve pub food.
 We decided not to go here because we wanted to switch it up for dinner, so we went for sushi at Zen Asian Cuisine.

 The next morning we woke up and drove 22 minutes to the Belfast Castle and Cavehill, the scenic overlook of Belfast (this is about 29 minutes from the Titanic Museum).
 The Belfast Castle is open 9:00am-6:00pm and has free admission to visitor center- it is free because there is nothing to see!
 We got to the impressive looking castle, but when we entered there was a single floor available to walk through.
 There is also a tea room if you want to stop for tea and look over the gardens which is pretty.
 We were here for maybe 30 minutes.
-Andrew saw that the Zoo was five minutes away, and we had some time to kill so we went to the Belfast Zoo.
+We had some time to kill so we went to the Belfast Zoo.
 The highlight of the zoo was watching the baby gorillas eat bugs and play, it was too cute.

 One place we decided not to visit was the Belfast Titanic.
 Here is where the infamous ship was built before it set sail from Southampton, England.
 The admission price for an adult is £18.50, the museum is open from 9:00-6:00pm, and visitors suggest about two hours for your visit.
 I have heard mixed reviews about the museum.
 It doesn’t seem to be an overwhelmingly awesome “must-do” according to what I have read and heard.
 If you are super interested in the Titanic maybe this would be a good stop for you; and then be sure to let me know how it is!